-Just because it is collected doesn’t mean it will get recycled.
+Just because plastic waste is collected doesn’t mean it will get recycled.
 How shifting the meaning of recycling is blinding us to see the painful truth about our part in plastic pollution: Plastic rubbish travels the world already before it enters the oceans.

 Rubbish collection and neglection

 I’ve been living in different countries throughout the last years – with a focus on diving.
 Therefore I have not only seen how rubbish is (NOT) collected in many places, but how much ends up one way or another in the oceans.
 Just recently I had the shocking experience: A motivated dive team and attentive guests collected lots of rubbish during dives, carefully disentangling fishing lines and nets from in between corals, catching plastic bags floating by and picking up every plastic cup and bottle that isn’t already fused into the reef or otherwise completely overgrown.
 We knew we cannot win against the plastic flood this way, but at least it feels good to clean up – or so we thought.
 Until we figured out that the boat crew tossed it back into the sea when nobody was looking.
 Shocking realisation!

 Easy to point fingers, and believe me we did, all these uneducated people in countries with growing populations, they have no understanding of how toxic plastic is for the environment, they don’t care about nature or hygiene and that’s why there is so much plastic accumulating in our seas (and all along the food chain, in fact, eventually coming back to us …).
 But what about us?
 I’ve heard it so many times by so many divers (hey, that is the world I’m living in): THEY are responsible, after all, WE have great rubbish collections.
 Our waste is separated and treated and for sure is not part of the ever-increasing plastic disaster in the oceans worldwide.